AmanMayank/CamCom-assignment/README.md

-# New York Times Puzzle Clone
+# New York Times Puzzle

 This is a fully responsive clone of the New York Times Puzzle website, built with React and styled using Tailwind CSS.